arukemre/Natural-Language-Processing-with-Pytorch-KFold-Optuna/README.md

 ## Preprocessing steps
   * Train and Test dataframes contains tweet phrases.Target have consist of two class.We are predicting whether a given tweet is about a real disaster or   not.
 If so, predict a 1.
 If not, predict a 0.
-  First,We applied preprocessing function over tweets.This functions remove puncations from words and ignore some stopwords from  tweets.We applied all.   function before split test data from train data.
+  First,We applied preprocessing function over tweets.This functions remove puncations from words and ignore some stopwords from  tweets.We applied all   function before split test data from train data.
 Theni,Added all words at a  dictionary that contain uniuqe words and unique key.
 Namely, We labeled     words like an  integer value.
 Then we created new train and test dataframe accoridng this labeled data

 ## Implementation with Pytorch and sklearn